sukhada35/sukhada35/README.md

 <h1 align="center">I'm Sukhada Gulhane</h1>

 ## About Me
 I am passionate about problem-solving and creating intuitive user interfaces.
-Currently, I am focusing on improving my skills in **DSA** and exploring **ML** by working on various projects.
+Currently, I am focusing on improving my skills in **DSA** and exploring **ML** by working on various projects..

 - 🛒 I’m currently working on an **Sudoku** project using C++, which you can find here: [Sudoku](https://github.com/sukhada35/Sudoku)